danmasta/csv/README.md

 * Only 1 dependency: [lodash](https://github.com/lodash/lodash)

 ## About
 I was working on a BI system at work, and as our user base kept growing, our jobs got slower and slower.
 A huge bottleneck for us was csv parsing.
 We tried many of the popular csv libraries on [npm](https://www.npmjs.com/search?q=csv), but were unable to get a decent level of performance consistently from our many jobs.
-We are parsing tens of millions of rows per day, with the average row being around 1.5kb, with 80+ columns (it's not uncommon for one job to parse up to 10gb of data).
+We are parsing hundreds of millions of rows per day, with the average row being around 1.5kb and 80+ columns (it's not uncommon for one job to parse up over 10gb of data).
 Some columns have complex json strings, some are empty, some are in languages like Chinese, and some use `\r\n` for new lines.
 We needed something fast, chunk boundary safe, and character encoding safe.
 Something that worked well on all of our various csv formats.
 Some of the other parsers failed to accurately parse `\r\n` newlines across chunk boundaries, some failed altogether, some caused out of memory errors, some were just crazy slow, and some had encoding errors with multi-byte characters.

 We ended up creating a parser internally that helped us achieve better performance and stability for our jobs, drastically cutting down our job processing time.
 This library is a result of those learnings.
 It's fast, stable, works on any data, and is highly configurable.
-Based on the benchmarks from [csv-parser](https://github.com/mafintosh/csv-parser), this library currently provides increased throughput by a factor of ~3x (on my i7 3770k from 2012), using the same [test data](https://github.com/mafintosh/csv-parser/blob/master/test/data/process_all_rows.csv), achieving around 40-45Mb per second processing, depending on data and cpu.
+Based on the benchmarks from [csv-parser](https://github.com/mafintosh/csv-parser), this library currently provides increased throughput by a factor of ~3x-10x, achieving around ~80Mb per second processing (on a i7 9700k), depending on data and cpu.

 ## Usage
 Add csv as a dependency for your app and install via npm